Mandal Commission: Criticisms

 The National Sample Survey puts the figure at 32%.
 There is substantial debate over the exact number of OBC's in India, with census data compromised by partisan politics.
-It is generally estimated to be sizeable, but lower than the figures quoted by either the Mandal Commission or and National Sample Survey.
+It is generally estimated to be sizeable, but lower than the figures quoted by either the Mandal Commission or the National Sample Survey.

 There is also a debate about the estimation logic used by the Mandal Commission for calculating OBC population.
 Yogendra Yadav, psephologist turned politician, agrees that there is no empirical basis to the Mandal figure.
 According to Yadav, "It is a mythical construct based on reducing the number of SC/ST, Muslims and others and then arriving at a number."

 Yadav argues that government jobs were availed to those who by their own means had got higher education, and that reservation for OBC's was only one of the many recommendations of the Mandal Commission, which largely remain unimplemented after 25 years.